woossi0/suite/docs/usermanual/source/dataadmin/mongodb/index.rst

 MongoDB databases can be loaded as stores in GeoServer, and certain configured collections inside those databases can be published as layers.

+The MongoDB plugin supports MongoDB 3.0 and newer.

 .. toctree::
    :maxdepth: 2